 Passengers will be asked to show their test document at Tradewind check-in.
 Those who cannot produce this document will be refused boarding to their flight to St Barts.

 A negative RT-PCR Covid-19 test performed within 72 hours prior arrival is required.

 For your return trip, we recommend that you keep informed about your next destination or home country’s restrictions established by your local authorities.

 The CDC has also developed a four level ranking for international travel.

 To view an interactive map with the CDC’s travel rankings, please visit: https://www.cdc.gov/coronavirus/2019-ncov/travelers/map-and-travel-notices.html

+American citizens will be requested to provide a negative RT-PCR Covid-19 test or antigen test performed within 72 hours prior to departure to fly back to the USA.
 Upon returning from CDC Level 2 and Level 3 countries, each state in the U.S. has dictated their own “Stay at Home” or self-isolation guidelines for travelers.
-Americans who are traveling to St. Barts this summer should not have difficulty with U.S. immigration regarding quarantines/self-isolation, and will plan for self-isolation per their state’s recommendations, which are re-evaluated approximately every 14 days.
+Americans who are traveling to St. Barts should not have difficulty with U.S. immigration regarding quarantines/self-isolation, and will plan for self-isolation per their state’s Covid-19 recommendations, which are re-evaluated approximately every 14 days.
+Please see resources below.

 We continue to monitor developments closely and comply with all recommendations from local health authorities & CDC.